phenogit/phenogit.github.io/kit-korner-notes.markdown

         2) Vulnerable 1/2 seat 14-16
         3) 3/4 seat 15-17
         2C: 1) vs 10-12, Non-game forcing Staymen
+            Followed by 2N to invite in notrump Followed by 3C is a sign off but will always have at least one major
             2) vs 14-16, Puppet Stayman, permitted to bid 2C simply to look for a 5 card major if he has a game-forcing hand even if he has no 4 card major
             2H: 5 hearts
                 2S: Ask for doubleton